 Ans.
-ECC5.0 or ECC6.0 and My Sap are the software bundles and Solution manager is a part of the Software Bundle
+ECC5.0 or ECC6.0 and My Sap are the software bundles and the Solution Manager is a part of the Software Bundle

 Yes, you need to install it separately apart from R/3 or ECC5.0 or ECC6.0 please - then you would understand or utility of the actual advantage of solution Manager, please.